What is the Cost to File for Divorce in Illinois?

 We use highly qualified, well-experienced child psychologists with impressive backgrounds who have testified in past cases.
 Their time can cost several hundred dollars an hour.
 Different psychological tests could be used.
 There would be interviews with parents and their children.
 There may also be discussions with teachers, doctors, babysitters, and mental health professionals treating the children.

-When there’s no custody agreement reached by the parents, a judge decides the issue.
+When the parents are unable to reach a custody agreement, a judge decides the issue.
 Competent judges understand their limits.
 They know they’re not child psychologists.
-Judges will rely on expert testimony they find well-documented, reasoned, and credible.
-Costs associated with use of psychologists may be part of a child custody battle that cannot be resolved by negotiation.
+Judges will rely on expert testimony they find to be well-documented, reasoned, and credible.
+Costs associated with using psychologists may be part of a child custody battle that negotiation cannot resolve.

-‘Forensic’ means the use of scientific methods and techniques to investigate a crime or legal issue.
-A forensic accountant’s services are used in divorces when financial matters are litigated.
+‘Forensic’ means investigating a crime or legal issue using scientific methods and techniques.
+Forensic accountants’ services are used in divorces when financial matters are litigated.
 A forensic accountant may find important information and records during the divorce process.
-They may determine how much money is available for alimony payments and child support, trace assets and liabilities, and find assets and income streams a spouse tried to hide.
+They may determine how much money is available for alimony payments and child support, trace assets and liabilities, and find assets and income streams a spouse has tried to hide.

 Using an accountant is especially important when a married couple has many assets.
 How they’re owned may be complicated.
 If one or both spouses own a business, it may be used to shield assets that should be subject to division.